RPC CON Team

 Diagnostic Centers[4] Cost threshold triggering CON review is raised to $3 million.[5]
 December 1, 2023

-24-hour drug treatment facilities and any licensed facilities/services for individuals with mental health disorders, developmental disabilities, and substance use disorders CON no longer required December 1, 2023
+24-hour drug treatment facilities and any licensed facilities/services for individuals with mental health disorders, and substance use disorders CON no longer required December 1, 2023

 Replacement medical equipment Cost threshold for CON review increase to $3 million.[6]